John-Abbott-College/SN1-Notes/Notes/20_functions_type_hint.md

 Type hinting reinforces some additional constraints on the types or arguments and returned values of a user defined function.
 It is optional, but highly recommended to ensure that functions are used as intended.

-In this course, you are asked to use type hinting on all your defined functions.
-Marks will be deduced if you do not.

 <img src="Images\function_type_hinting.png" height=300/>

 ```python